 To be or not to be (the author of a cover letter)?

 Cover letters are time-consuming and sometimes it may feel that they're an outdated part of the job search.
-Still, many career experts agree that sending one is invaluable.
+Still, many career experts agree that sending a cover letter is invaluable.
 Writing a cover letter is your opportunity to showcase your story and, often, it’ll be a recruiter or hiring manager’s first impression of you.
 You can also take the opportunity to demonstrate your skillset and personality before an in-person interview (and this could increase your chances of landing an interview).
 Want to know more?
 It’s all in How to Write a Cover Letter.

 Tackle interviews with confidence